NeonSugar/TodoBeast/README.md

 # TodoBeast

-API for to-do list management, implemented with a clear architecture
+To-do list management API implemented with a clear architecture